 HCPC Number: PYL34721

-Tom currently works in child and adolescent mental health services within Tees, Esk & Wear Valleys NHS Foundation Trust, but he has also worked in primary care with adults with moderate to severe mental health difficulties.
+Tom has extensive experience in working with children and young people in both NHS and independent practice, where he has occupied roles such as Clinical Lead within a specialist nhs autism assessment service.
+Tom has also worked with adults experiencing moderate to severe mental health difficulties and he has an ongoing interest with the treatment of PTSD.
 Tom is trained in Cognitive Behaviour Therapy (CBT), and has Full Accreditation with the British Association for Behavioural & Cognitive Psychotherapies (BABCP), as well as being trained in Eye Movement Desensitisation and Reprocessing (EMDR) therapy.
-Tom has an interest in Autism Spectrum Disorder, and has completed training in the use of the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).

-Dr Marcia Castiel is a Senior Clinical Psychologist specialising in Neuropsychology.
+Dr Marcia Castiel is a Clinical Neuropsychologist with extensive experience of working with varied and complex neurological disorders in a range of settings.
 Marcia has extensive experience of working with varied and complex neurological disorders in a range of settings.
 Following her doctorate in Clinical Psychology, Marcia completed further specialist training in Neuropsychology as well as in a range of psychological therapies, including Cognitive Behavioural Therapy, Mindfulness, and Acceptance and Commitment Therapy.
 This allows Marcia to draw upon a number of therapeutic models when working with her clients to foster meaningful and positive change in their lives.